Desz01ate/ProjectEuler/README.md

-Repository for Project Euler solving in C# (https://projecteuler.net)
+Repository for Project Euler solved in C# (https://projecteuler.net)